UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_09.md

 If we use `predict`, it gives us the same result as well\!

-These are “hard predictions” but we can also use this for something called “soft predictions” as well (That’s in the next slide deck\!).
+These are “hard predictions” but we can also use this for something called “soft predictions” as well.

+(That’s in the next slide deck\!)

 ---